Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Bea Taylor

-“I take an empathetic and understanding approach to the work that I do.
-In order to find a solution, I aim to provide clients with clear advice and help navigate a way forward in often difficult situations.”
+“I take an empathetic approach, seeking to understand at the outset each client’s individual needs and priorities.
+I aim to provide clients with clear and practical advice to help navigate a way forward in often very difficult personal situations.”

-Bea joined Tozers in the Summer of 2019, after having studied at both the University of the West of England and Exeter University achieving First Class Honours.
+Bea joined Tozers in the Summer of 2019, after having studied Criminology and Law at the University of the West of England and the Graduate Law Course at Exeter University achieving First Class Honours.
+She completed her LPC LLM with the University of Law in Exeter with a distinction.
+Bea qualified as a Solicitor in January 2022.
+Bea joined the Devon YRes Committee in January 2024 supporting young professionals working within Family Law.

 READY TO MAKE A START?